nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_5/Lesson_1/readme.md

 ### New Visualizations to Share Results

-> Matplotlib was developed around 2002 by post-doc John Hunter to visualize some neurobiology data he was working on.
-He wasn’t a software developer, he was a neurobiologist!
-He could have just published the paper in a peer-reviewed journal, and maybe shared his code to create the figures, but instead he started an open project on GitHub and thought, ‘well if this is useful to me, maybe it will be useful to others…’.
+Matplotlib was developed around 2002 by post-doc John Hunter to visualize some neurobiology data he was working on.
+He wasn't a software developer, he was a neurobiologist!
+He could have just published the paper in a peer-reviewed journal, and maybe shared his code to create the figures, but instead he started an open project on GitHub and thought, 'well if this is useful to me, maybe it will be useful to others...'.

 <img src="../images/media/image12.jpeg" style="width:100%;height:auto;" />